bitovi/academy/src/typescript/4-types.md

 Unknown describes a variable where we may not know the type.
 Variables defined with the `unknown` type can later be narrowed to more specific types using `typeof` checks or comparisons.

-Note variables of type `unknown` have no accessible properties or functions.
+Note that variables of type `unknown` have no accessible properties or functions.

 ```typescript
 let value: unknown = 5;